-- (c) A dock that has a shoreline length of at least 25 feet but less than 50 feet must have a light station located at each end of the dock on the side farthest from the shoreline. - (d) A dock that has a shoreline length of 50 feet or more must have light stations located at intervals of not more than 25 feet along its length. - (e) Light stations are [also] required at each end of the dock on the side farthest from the shoreline. - (C) A light station required by this section must have a two-bulb fixture, with two working light bulbs that emit at least 112 lumens and not more than 400 lumens[watts.
+- of not more than 25 feet, except that a light station may not be located within 8 feet of the shoreline. - (c) A dock that has a shoreline length of at least 25 feet but less [not more] than 50 feet must have a light station located at each end of the dock on the side farthest from the shoreline. - (d) A dock that has a shoreline length of 50 feet or more must have light stations located at intervals of not more than 25 feet along its length. - (e) Light stations are [also] required at each end of the dock on the side farthest from the shoreline. - (C) A light station required by this section must have a two-bulb fixture, with two working light bulbs that emit at least 112 lumens and not more than 400 lumens [rated between 7 1⁄2 and 25 watts, inclusive].
 Light bulbs or bulb covers must be amber, and white light may not radiate from the fixture.
 Weatherproof lamp holders and junction boxes are required.
 Each light fixture must be wired with a switch operated by a photoelectric cell so that the lights will operate automatically during the hours that the dock is required to be lighted by this section.

-PART 10.
+PART 11.
 City Code Section 25-2-1176 (Regulations) is amended to read:

-§ 25-2-1176 SITE DEVELOMENT REGULATIONS FOR DOCKS, MARINAS, AND OTHER LAKEFRONT USES.
+§ 25-2-1176 SITE DEVELOPMENT REGULATIONS FOR DOCKS, MARINAS, AND OTHER LAKEFRONT USES.